yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Getting Started with Shimmers.md

 ```

 Observe that this is just a regular Swift function.
-This function counts the number of accepts and rejects by successive addition,
-and compares the number of accepts and rejects to determine if the vote is **win** or **tie**.

 > Note:
-Everything should be active high.
+In Shimmers, everything should be active high.
 A value of `true` means logic high.

 > Experiment:
 My counting function is inefficient.
-Can you think of a more clever way to rewrite this?
+Can you think of a more clever way to rewrite this that optimizes logic depth?

 The ``Bus`` type is an alias of Swift's ``Swift/InlineArray``.
 This is done to appeal to the hardware community.
+Both types can be mixed and used interchangeably.
-Similarly, ``Bit`` is an alias of ``Swift/Bool``, which is not used here.
+Similarly, ``Bit`` is an alias of ``Swift/Bool``, which is not mentioned in this tutorial.

 The ``TopLevel(name:isSequential:)`` is an attached macro that annotates that our `count(votes:)` function is the entry point of this design.
 Everything in this function will be the content of the exported module.
-This module will have a 10 bits of input for votes, and 2-bit outputs for the vote result.
+This module will have 4 bits of input for votes, and 2-bit outputs for the vote result.

 > Important:
 Shimmers accepts most of Swift's way of coding as hardware constructions.
 For example, the counting function can be rewritten as an initializer of `VoteResult`.
 However, the top-level macro only accepts specific types of functions, which do not include initializers.
-You can use custom initializers, but just cannot be top-level.
+You can use custom initializers, but they just cannot be top-level.

 ## Use the Driver to Generate Verilogs